 - ECOSOC Youth Forum (United Nations, New York HQ).

-A selected group will be invited to attend UN HQ in New York to participate at the ECOSOC Youth Forum.
+Members of the Gooddler Leadership Cohort will be invited to attend the UN HQ in New York to participate at the ECOSOC Youth Forum.

 (all dates are subject to change and will be confirmed at the acceptance to the program)